Ofotfjord: Geography

 The Ofotfjord is the longest fjord in Nordland county and the fourth longest in Northern Norway.
-The municipalities of Tjeldsund and Evenes are located on the northern shore and the large Narvik Municipality is located on the eastern and southern shores of the fjord.
-The municipality of Lødingen (and beyond that Lofoten) and the large Vestfjord is located west-south-west of the Ofotfjord.
+Tjeldsund Municipality and Evenes Municipality are located on the northern shore and the large Narvik Municipality is located on the eastern and southern shores of the fjord.
+Lødingen Municipality (and beyond that all of Lofoten) and the large Vestfjord are located west-south-west of the Ofotfjord.

 Several smaller fjord branches extend from the main fjord.
 From north-west, going clockwise, these are: Ramsundet (which is actually a narrow strait connecting with the larger Tjeldsundet), Bogen (a fairly wide bay), Herjangsfjord (the widest of these branches), Rombaken (which is crossed by the European route E6 highway using the Rombak Bridge), Beisfjorden (crossed by the European route E6 highway using the Beisfjord Bridge), Skjomen (the longest of these fjord branches, crossed by the E6 highway using the Skjomen Bridge) and finally Ballangen.
 At the mouth of Ofotfjord, on the southern side, is another fjord, the narrow Efjorden, which extends southeast (crossed by the E6 highway using the Efjord Bridges).